fiberseq/FiberHMM/README.md

      - Multiprocess-specific:
        - `-c` Core count for parallel processing (default: all available CPU cores, typically I recommend 4-8 for stability).
        - `-x` Timeout in seconds before restarting the pool (default: core count * 100).
+       - `-d` Existing tempdir.
+Specify the path to an existing temp directory if the script previously failed to complete.
+This will skip quickly through all chunks of the bedfile already footprint-called, and then resume after the last chunk read previously.
+It is essential to use the same chunksize here (and should be the same parameters as the first time you ran it), as this is based on the # in the tempfile name.
    - **Purpose:** Applies the trained model to remaining data.
 Outputs results in BED12 format, including footprint starts and lengths.
 Multiprocess version offers faster execution but may require tuning for stability.
    - **Note:** When using circular mode, reads are tiled 3x, affecting footprint count/length; further downstream processing is required.